cavo789/dos_batch_tips/readme.md

 EXIT/B

 :doIt
-ECHO Generate %~1 files and, when done, %~2 them goto:eof
+    ECHO Generate %~1 files and, when done, %~2 them GOTO:EOF
 ```

 ### Some piece of code